About the OVM

-Ann Mitsakos Bezzerides, Ph.D., Director of the Office of Vocation & Ministry, earned her doctorate from Boston College in Theology and Education with her dissertation titled, “Conversing with John Chrysostom as Christian Religious Educator.”
-She also earned an M.Div. from St. Vladimir's Orthodox Seminary where she has served as a lecturer in Religious Education, and a BA from Middlebury College where she studied English Literature and Creative Writing.
-She edited Christ at Work: Orthodox Christian Perspectives on Vocation, which serves as a guiding text for OVM programming.
-Having grown up in the Boston area, Ann learned the books of the New Testament during Vacation Church School at HC/HC, in the very classroom that now, in renovated form, is the Office of Vocation & Ministry.
-Her research interests include any and all topics related to an Orthodox theology of vocation and ministry; the history and contemporary practice of Christian Religious Education; hermeneutic of retrieval for the use of Patristic texts for the formation of today's educators; evaluation methodologies and practices for ministry; Christian faith and higher education; and youth ministry.
+Ann Mitsakos Bezzerides, PhD, Director of the Office of Vocation & Ministry, earned her doctorate from Boston College in Theology and Education; an MDiv from St. Vladimir's Orthodox Seminary where she has served as a lecturer in Religious Education, and a BA from Middlebury College.
+She has directed the OVM since 2003 and was the founding director of the OVM’s CrossRoad Summer Institute.
+She edited Christ at Work: Orthodox Christian Perspectives on Vocation (2006), which serves as a guiding text for OVM programming.
+Dr. Bezzerides’ research interests include Orthodox theological perspectives on vocation and ministry; the history and contemporary practice of Christian Religious Education; hermeneutic of retrieval for the use of Patristic texts for the formation of today's educators; evaluation methodologies and practices for ministry; Christian faith and higher education; and youth ministry.
 She is extremely thankful for the opportunity to serve through this initiative.
 Tel: (617) 850-1308 Contact Ann M. Bezzerides

-Rev. Nicholas Triantafilou, President, Hellenic College Holy Cross, is fully committed to the program aims of the Office of Vocation & Ministry.
+Rev. Christopher Metropulos, President, Hellenic College Holy Cross, is fully committed to the program aims of the Office of Vocation & Ministry.
 He believes that every opportunity should be made for young women and men to explore their Orthodox faith in light of their personal goals, whether as a full-time matriculated student at Hellenic College or through one of the other programs sponsored by or at Hellenic College.
 He believes that developing a new generation of leaders for the Orthodox Church in North America is a primary educational objective of the College, and is particularly concerned about increasing the number of potential clergy for Greek Orthodox parishes in the United States.

 Demetrios Katos, PhD., Dean of Hellenic College and Professor of Religious Studies.
 Dean Katos earned his doctorate from The Catholic University of America, his M.Div. from Holy Cross Greek Orthodox School of Theology, and his undergraduate degree from New York University.
 Dean Katos devotes his research to the theology, history, and intellectual culture of Christian antiquity, and he specializes in early Christian spiritual and mystical traditions.
 As Dean of Hellenic College, he is a foremost supporter and advocate of strengthening and expanding OVM programs, seeing them as vital for the student population.
 He also sees a larger structural necessity, citing in a recent report, "In addition to strengthening a half-generation of future church leaders that have come through all the new programs it created… the OVM has created a core cadre of indispensable leaders in the administration of HC whose vision, energy, and capacity for execution has stimulated a transformation of the broader institutional and campus culture."

 The Office of Vocation & Ministry (OVM) at Hellenic College trains and educates faithful, energetic, high achieving, and service oriented Orthodox Christian young people to be leaders in the

-OVM programs are made possible through the generous assistance of the following organizations:
+OVM programs are made possible through the generous assistance